 This may not actually be a customer service issue, but what happened with JetBlue does fall under customer perception and it will be interesting to watch how they handle this incident.
-And, it ties to training – the way JetBlue trains their people in crises situations and also a concept I’ve written about in the past, customer training.
-This is where customers are trained by the company to best use their products and services.
+And it ties to training – the way JetBlue trains their people in crisis situations and also a concept I’ve written about in the past, customer training.
+This is where the company trains customers to use their products and services best.

-In short, the captain, Clayton Osbon of the plane had a meltdown.
-In the cockpit he was demonstrating erratic behavior.
+In short, the captain, Clayton Osbon, of the plane had a meltdown.
+In the cockpit, he was demonstrating erratic behavior.
 The co-pilot convinced Osbon to go to the restroom.
 Once Osbon left the cockpit, the co-pilot locked the door and changed the combination.
-Back in the passenger cabin the behavior became worse.
+Back in the passenger cabin, the behavior became worse.
 Osbon started screaming about a bomb, Iraq, Iran, Israel and more.
 Passengers took matters into their own hands.
-The tackled him to the ground and restrained him until the plane could land and authorities could take Osbon off of the plane.
+They tackled him to the ground and restrained him until the plane could land and authorities could take Osbon off of the plane.

-Regarding employee training in the face of emergencies, Dave Barger, CEO and President of JetBue, praised the co-pilot and the crew for how they handled the situation.
-He specifically mentioned how the training in crises situations paid off.
+Regarding employee training in the face of emergencies, Dave Barger, CEO and President of JetBlue, praised the co-pilot and the crew for how they handled the situation.
+He specifically mentioned how the training in crisis situations paid off.
 He also praised the passengers.

 (Copyright ©MMXII, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.